pirate/improv/README.md

 A Chrome extension that lets you create custom mods and patches for any live website using AI assistance.

+Can be combined with Browserbase/Stagehand to modify sites to make them easier to automate with AI, or to create repeatable actions triggered by custom buttons added to the site.

 <img width="2013" height="1203" alt="Screenshot 2025-11-18 at 11 01 49 AM" src="https://github.com/user-attachments/assets/529de6fc-2c56-4649-8915-46bd77192492" /><br/>
 <img width="32%" src="https://github.com/user-attachments/assets/1a9dc541-dcda-473c-869d-7e7428cab0de" />
 <img width="32%" src="https://github.com/user-attachments/assets/68bb10c6-3a11-4130-bb80-16b84051d924" />